-Those dolphins were probably just grateful of the opportunity to use authentic cash, if I’m honest.
+Those dolphins were probably just grateful of the opportunity to use authentic cash.
 In Cuba, only the locals are authorised to use real money – a rule in place to prevent their currency leaving the island.

-Cuba is also the most colourful country that I have ever visited, in the literal sense – on this island the streets have more colour than the TVs.
-The buildings are usually blues, yellows and pinks, rather than the gloomy browns, greys and blacks the world is accustomed to.
+Cuba is also the most colourful country that I have ever visited, in the literal sense – on this island, the streets have more colour than the TVs.
+The buildings are usually blue or pink rather than the gloomy grey and black the world is accustomed to.

 Such a bright and cheerful setting seems to generate a far more vibrant atmosphere among the people as well – it’s a good vibe.
-Perhaps the best way to reach a more positive Britain would be to paint Big Ben turquoise and the Angel of the North bright pink.
+Perhaps the best way to reach a more positive Britain would be to paint Big Ben turquoise and the Angel of the North glowing violet.

 Most of the cars are also extremely colourful and vintage.
 The vehicles are usually retro American designs from the 1950’s, such as Chevrolets, a car more commonly found in a museum than on the road these days.
 All of those mad scientists going out of their minds trying to enable time travel, should really just book a holiday to Cuba.